 You share small bits of somebody else's content ethically by providing a link to their website and you comment on what you like about it or what you disagree with about it.
 Very easy to do.

-Option three is to get guest writers to post on your blog for you.
+Option three is to get guest writers to post on your blog for you or use PLR content.